parvatijay2901/post-disaster-comms/README.md

    ```console
    pixi run -e backend setup-infra
    ```
+   After the setup, when prompted to log in, enter your Supabase project credentials (Username and Password) for successful authentication.
+The credentials can be found in `deployment/values.dev.yaml`.

 3. Optional: If you want to add sample entries in your local Supabase Instance.
    Run the following command in a new terminal session.